Arrive Hanoi, Vietnam

 Step back in time for a day.
 This morning, explore charming Luang Prabang.
 Begin with a visit to the National Museum, which was once a royal palace, for an overview of the history and culture of Luang Prabang.
 Then, follow the quiet back lanes to the beautiful Heuan Chan Heritage House.
 After a refreshing tea in the gardens, proceed to the enchanting Wat Xieng Thong, a Buddhist Temple noted for its “Tree of Life” wall mosaic.
 Then, explore Wat Khili, the “Temple of the Golden Mountain.”
 Enjoy an afternoon at leisure to explore on your own.
 Early this evening, board a private sunset cruise on the iconic Mekong River.

 Rise very early to give alms to Buddhist monks, an optional activity that puts you in touch with the local culture and community, before returning to the hotel for breakfast.
 After breakfast, set off for the cascading waters of Kuang Si Waterfall Park.
 Explore a path that runs alongside a wide multi-tiered waterfall tumbling over limestone formations and take a moment to reflect on your journey.
 Enjoy lunch at a local restaurant, and head to a nearby village to participate in a baci ceremony — a good luck ritual for a safe onward journey that is part of the local culture — before flying to Bangkok, Thailand’s vibrant capital.

 Bangkok, Thailand | Along the Chao Phraya River

-After breakfast, transfer to the airport to depart for home.
+After breakfast, transfer to the airport for your departing flight.